 Introduction to WYSIWYS

 In the physical world of paper documents, a signatory can physically review the content before committing to it with his handwritten signature.
-In the digital world, his willful and legally binding consent (the digital signature) is represented as the signature value applied to the hash of document.
-To most individuals, the latter is obscure and meaningless.
+In the digital realm, his willful and legally binding consent (the digital signature) is represented as the signature value applied to the hash of the document.
+To most people, the latter is obscure and meaningless.

 At Cryptomathic, we designed our remote signature solution, Cryptomathic Signer, in such a way that we can guarantee, with a high level of confidence, that the document to be signed will be accurately presented to the user through a trusted viewer - before being effectively signed, under the sole control of the user, with an adequate assurance level (Substantial or High).